defold/doc/docs/en/tutorials/runner.md

 7. Update the object's position with the new speed.

 ::: sidenote
 Defold is a fast engine core that manages your data and game objects.
 Any logic or behavior that you need for your game is created in the Lua language.
 Lua is a fast and light-weight programming language that is great for writing game logic.
-There are great resources available to learn the language, like the book http://www.lua.org/pil/[Programming in Lua] and the official http://www.lua.org/manual/5.3/[Lua reference manual].
+There are great resources available to learn the language, like the book [Programming in Lua](http://www.lua.org/pil/) and the official [Lua reference manual](http://www.lua.org/manual/5.3/).

 Defold adds a set of APIs on top of Lua, as well as a _message passing_ system that allows you to program communications between game objects.
 See the [Message passing manual](/manuals/message-passing) for details on how this works.
 :::